espruino/EspruinoDocs/tutorials/Ethernet Webcam.md

 </html>
 ```

 Then, you need to package it up into a string that can be stored in Espruino.
 You could have saved it to a file on an SD card, but storing the webpage as a string means that Espruino doesn't need a card to operate.
-To do this I simply removed the comments (to save on space) and opened the file in the [[File Converter] page.
+To do this I simply removed the comments (to save on space) and opened the file in the [File Converter](/File+Converter] page.

 And this is the code for the Espruino itself - see the inline comments: